 - A Children’s Bulletin each week for our Sunday services, which includes questions that parents can use to discuss the sermon’s passage with their children.

-- A Review Sheet each Sunday morning that lets parents know what was talked about in our children’s classes, so they can have follow-up conversations with them about what they learned.
+- A review card each Sunday morning that lets parents know what was talked about in our children’s classes, so they can have follow-up conversations with them about what they learned.

-- A Weekly Handout each Wednesday evening for families with children participating in Lost & Found, to track along with the material and keep up with memory verses that can be learned together
+- A handout each Wednesday evening for families with children participating in Lost & Found, to track along with the material and keep up with memory verses that can be learned together